 Lifestyle, supplements and self-monitoring — what works

-For a fuller breakdown of how vision changes after cataract surgery and how to distinguish AMD from cataract, see why does my vision get cloudy years after cataract surgery?
+For how vision changes after cataract surgery and how to distinguish AMD from cataract, see why does my vision get cloudy years after cataract surgery?

 UK 2026 AMD treatment cost: NHS vs private